University Policies & Procedures

 (firstname.lastname@example.org) or by changing privacy settings through

-or contact the Registrar's Office at
+Further questions?
+Contact the Registrar's Office at

-In general, to qualify as a Delaware (in-state) student for tuition and fee purposes, the student (or the parent/guardian upon whom the student is dependent) must have established a domicile in Delaware and must have maintained continuous residence therein for a period of 12 consecutive months prior to the first day of classes in the semester/session in which Delaware student status is sought.
+In general, to qualify as a Delaware (in-state) student for tuition and fee purposes, the student (or the parent/guardian upon whom the student is dependent) must have established a domicile in Delaware and must have maintained continuous residence therein for a period of 12 consecutive months as of the first day of classes in the semester/session in which Delaware student status is sought.
 Individuals who work in Delaware but reside in another state are not considered in-state students for the purpose of tuition and fees.
 First time students should resolve any questions concerning residency prior to submitting a registration form.

 The complete residency policy can be found at